Illustration of Echinacea purpurea by Abraham Jacobus Wendel (1868). [Public Domain]

 Common name(s): purple cone flower

-Description: a perennial wildflower native to the eastern U.S. and the only species of echinacea that can be reliably cloned from cuttings (though we grow ours from seed).
-Showy, long-blooming purple-pink flowers in summer that can be deadheaded to promote further blooms or left standing to provide a source of seed for birds and wildlife over the winter.
+Description: perennial; a wildflower native to the eastern U.S. and the only species of echinacea that can be reliably cloned from cuttings (though we grow ours from seed).
 One of three species that is commonly used in traditional medicine and to produce herbal teas.
+Showy, long-blooming purple-pink flowers in summer.
+We suggest leaving spent flower stalks standing through the winter to provide food and habitat for wildlife and then pruning in early spring.

 Height: to 4 ft.
 Spread: to 2 ft.